The Role of the Firewall

 Firewalling in Qubes is not intended to be a leak-prevention mechanism.

 There are several reasons for this, which will be explained below.
-However, the main reason is that Qubes cannot prevent an attacker who has compromised one AppVM (with restrictive firewall rules) from leaking data via cooperative covert channels through a different AppVM (with sufficiently nonrestrictive firewall rules, if any) which the attacker has also compromised.
+However, the main reason is that Qubes cannot prevent an attacker who has compromised one app qube with restrictive firewall rules from leaking data via cooperative covert channels through another compromised app qube with nonrestrictive firewall rules.

 For example, suppose you have an